apized/apized/README.md

 #### Field filtering

-No more over or under fetching of data.
+No more over or under fetching of data, get exactly and only what you need.

 GET `/organizations/3fedcab7-97b7-4f81-b49f-2a70864f7cfa?fields=name`